The idea of traveling with a cat may seem fun and glamorous (see photo below).

 Introduce the travel litter box

-In a similar fashion, you can get your cat comfortable with her travel litter box well before the trip.
-You can do so by placing the travel litter box in your house as a second litter box.
+In a similar fashion, you can get your cat comfortable with her portable litter box well before the trip.
+You can do so by placing the travel cat litter box in your house as a second litter box.
 That way, your cat will have the chance to jump in it, smell it, and explore it while in a calm state (rather than while stressed about the trip).

 Introduce the car